Childhood trauma can lead to long term effects well into adulthood.

 Father was incarcerated.

-Emerging research is also showing how communities of color have been impacted by ongoing generational trauma caused by systemic racism.
+Emerging research is demonstrating how communities of color have been impacted by ongoing generational trauma caused by systemic racism.
 Families struggling with uncertain immigration status also live with a current of fear, anxiety, and uncertainty throughout their lives.
 To interpret the prior statements as political is to miss the point.
 It's not politics, it is how all humans react to stress - regardless of race putting stress on individuals through historic oppression has terrible long term impacts.

 That's one reason why finding coping skills as an adult can be more effective when we do things that make us feel good today -- but also will make us feel better and stronger tomorrow.
 In addition, finding ways to cope that specifically address the root causes of our initial traumatic event can be very healing for some.
 If you were emotionally neglected, doing something that supports your feelings of self worth can be really healing.
 If you were physically abused doing something that helps your body to feel comforted cared for can be a way to affirm your right to live in safety.